Ellen Shearer, 202-661-0102, email@example.com or

-“Dangers to journalists covering local or national news can come unexpectedly in the digital sphere and too often journalists are unaware of how to plan for their online safety,” Shearer said.
-“This new material offers ways for aspiring journalists to be prepared.”
+“Dangers to journalists covering local or national news can come unexpectedly and too often the journalists are unaware of how to plan for their safety in covering incidents such as violent protests,” said Ellen Shearer.
+“With the help of Medill graduate students and some great journalists, our latest seminar offers ways for aspiring journalists to be prepared.”

-The latest information includes expertise and guidance from the journalism partnerships and safety teams at Facebook in conjunction with the Foley Foundation, along with resources from the Facebook Safety for Journalists initiative launched last summer.
+The Foley Foundation will also announce its partnership with Facebook to create a new seminar focused on cybersecurity for journalists.
+This seminar will include expertise and guidance from the journalism partnerships and safety teams at Facebook in conjunction with the Foley Foundation, along with resources from the Facebook Safety for Journalists initiative launched earlier this summer.

-Diane Foley, mother of James and president of the Foundation, said her son would be “deeply grateful for others to learn from his sacrifice.
+Diane Foley said her son, Jim, would be “deeply grateful for others to learn from his sacrifice.
 The James W. Foley Journalist Safety Guide continues Jim’s passion for press freedom with the vital tools of risk assessment and safety education for any aspiring young journalist or humanitarian interested in serving in dangerous situations.”

-The entire guide can be found at https://www.jamesfoleyfoundation.org/overview-of- curriculum/.
-Other related and helpful information is available at www.acosalliance.org, www.nationalsecurityzone.org, and https://rsf.org/en.
-To access the curriculum, please contact Tom Durkin @ email@example.com.
+The entire guide can be found at https://www.jamesfoleyfoundation.org/overview-of-curriculum/.
+Other related and helpful information is available at www.acosalliance.org, www.nationalsecurityzone.org, and https://rsf.org